KothaiDG/java-projects/README.md

 - **IDE:** Eclipse
 - **Version Control:** Git & GitHub

+---### ✨ About

+Created by **Kothai D G** as part of my **Java learning journey and placement preparation**.
+This repository shows my practice and understanding of Java fundamentals through working programs.

 ---

-## 👩‍💻 About
-This repository shows my basic understanding and practice of **core Java programming concepts**.
-I plan to add more small projects to this collection as I keep learning.
+⭐ *I’ll continue to add more programs as I keep learning Java!*

----

-⭐ *This repository is part of my learning journey in Java programming.*